xideme/TableBookingAPI/README.md

 How to run
 - open terminal in backend project
-- npm init -y
-- npm install express
+- npm install -y | npm run dev
-- type command "nodemon ."
 - the project will open

 ## Team Resources